agabhi017/Table-Reading-Understanding-and-Extraction/README.md

 # Demo
 https://www.youtube.com/watch?v=btkYKrPptbE

-# The solution was presented at Axis Bank AI Hackathon and Synd-iNNOvate
+The solution was presented at Axis Bank AI Hackathon and SYND-iNNOVATE